-- development and testing of a simple software, spreadsheet or Matlab power system modelling and optimisation tool, or - an in-depth literature survey of some aspect of electricity industry operation and control (3000-5000 words plus tables, diagrams, references etc.).
+- development and testing of a simple software, spreadsheet or Matlab power system modelling and optimisation tool, or - an in-depth literature survey of some aspect of electricity industry planning, economics and investment (around 5000 words plus tables, diagrams, references etc.).

 More information on these projects and suitable topics will be distributed in week 3 and project topics are to be negotiated and finalised by week 6.
 Details on the formal requirements for the project reports will also be provided at this time.
 It should contain a significant review of the literature relevant to the topic and a comprehensive bibliography.
 All source material must be adequately referenced in the body of the report and it is expected that there will be 25 or more scholarly references in a literature survey.
-It is also required that the project will include some analysis of actual electricity industry operational data.
+It is also required that the project will include some analysis of actual electricity industry economic and/or market data.

-The group presentations will take place during class time in weeks 12 and 13.
-Presentations will be a maximum 10 minutes with 5 minutes for questions and should make extensive use of visual aids.
+The group presentations will take place during class time in the last two to three weeks of semester.
+Presentations will be a maximum 8 minutes with 5 minutes for questions and should make extensive use of visual aids.
 A computer and projector for PowerPoint presentations will be available.
 You will also be able to run the presentation from your own laptop if that is preferred.
-The presentations must be uploaded onto Moodle where they will be made available to all students in the class.
+It is envisaged that all presentations will be made available on Moodle prior to the seminars.
 Assessment will be based on the structure, content and clarity of the presentation and how well they answer questions.
 Note that students will participate in the assessment through a peer review process.
 More details will be provided during classes closer to the time of the seminar presentations.